-- 1. Facial Droop: Have the patient smile and show you his/her teeth - a.
+- 1. Balance: Perform bilateral index finger-to-nose test and bilateral heel-to-shin test - a.
+Normal: Patient has proper balance, coordination, no trouble walking, or dizziness - b.
+Abnormal: Patient has sudden loss of balance or coordination, trouble walking, or dizziness - 2.
+Eyes: Assess 4 quadrants of visual field by having patient locate your index finger - a.
+Normal: Patient has no trouble seeing and does not have sudden double vision - b.
+Abnormal: Patient has trouble seeing out of one or both eyes, has sudden double vision, or a fixed gaze to one side - 3.
+Facial Droop: Have the patient smile and show you his/her teeth - a.
 Normal: Both sides of face move equally - b.
-Abnormal: One side of face does not move as well - 2.
+Abnormal: One side of face does not move as well - 4.
 Arm Drift: Have the patient hold arms out at 90-degree angle with palms up for 10 seconds - a.
 Normal: Both arms move equally or not at all - b.
-Abnormal: One arm drifts compared to the other or does not move at all - 3.
+Abnormal: One arm drifts compared to the other or does not move at all - 5.
 Speech difficulty: Have the patient repeat the phrase "You can't teach an old dog new tricks." - a.
 Normal: Patient uses correct words with no slurring - b.
-Abnormal: Slurred, inappropriate words, or mute
+Abnormal: Slurred, inappropriate words, or mute - 6.
+Time: Determine the last known well time for the patient (be sure to relay to ED and document in the patient's PCR)

-Note: To be considered a "Positive" CPSS, the patient only needs to have an abnormal finding in one of the three categories.
+Note: To be considered a "Positive" BEFAST, the patient only needs to have an abnormal finding in one of the five categories.